Lucas-C/dotfiles_and_notes/misc/Software_Engineering/SoftwareDevelopmentBestPractices.md

 > Both direct and indirect.

 ## Main design "mantras"
-- KISS & YAGNI : Keep It Super Simple & You Aren't Gonna Need It
+- KISS & YAGNI: Keep It Super Simple & You Aren't Gonna Need It
+- NIH syndrom (Not Invented Here): tendency to avoid using or buying products, research, standards, or knowledge from external origins
 - Duplication : DRY !
 Once, and only once.
 [CC-G5] but not too DRY: [WhenToRepeatYourself]
     * switch/case OR if/else chain -> polymorphism if appears more than once [CC-G23]
     * similar algorithm            -> template method / strategy pattern